bridgesign/AutoMail/README.md

 python automail.py [options] [arguments]
 Note: column number starts from 0.

 Also, you can use -a command with multiple file names.
 Preferably, use -a again and again.
 You can use -a with -c and -c can have multiple columns.
+Also -e can be used for more than one email id.

-Eg: python automail.py -e 1 -s "it is example" -a msg.txt -a msg1.txt -c 4 -c 5 -f list.csv --host "exaple.com" --port 25
+Eg: python automail.py -e 0 -e 1 -s "it is example" -a msg.txt -a msg1.txt -c 4 -c 5 -f list.csv --host "exaple.com" --port 25

 Other options:
 Usage: automail.py [options]